azure-ad-b2c/samples/readme.md

 - [Integrate REST API claims exchanges and input validation](https://github.com/azure-ad-b2c/rest-api) - A sample .Net core web API, demonstrates the use of [Restful technical profile](https://docs.microsoft.com/en-us/azure/active-directory-b2c/restful-technical-profile) in user journey's orchestration step and as a [validation technical profile](https://docs.microsoft.com/en-us/azure/active-directory-b2c/validation-technical-profile).

-- [Remote profile](policies/remote-profile) - Demonstrates how to store and read user profile from a remote database.
+- [Remote profile](policies/remote-profile) - Demonstrates how to store and read user profiles from a remote database.

 - [MFA after timeout or IP change](policies/mfa-absolute-timeout-and-ip-change-trigger) - A policy which forces the user to do MFA on 3 conditions:
     1. The user has newly signed up.